scline/docker-cacti/plugins/syslog/README.md

 * feature: Use mailer options from the Settings Plugin
 * feature: Add option for From Email address and From Display Name
 * feature: Use new "api_user_realm_auth" from Plugin Architecture
-* bug#0000046 - Event text colors (black) when setup a event color in black
+* issue#0000046 - Event text colors (black) when setup a event color in black
-* bug#0000047 - Change the Priority and Levels to be in Ascending order
+* issue#0000047 - Change the Priority and Levels to be in Ascending order
-* bug: Fixes for errors when using removal rules
+* issue: Fixes for errors when using removal rules
-* bug: Minor fix for error that would sometimes cause Syslog to not be processed
+* issue: Minor fix for error that would sometimes cause Syslog to not be processed
-* bug: Update SQL to include indexes
+* issue: Update SQL to include indexes
-* bug: Fix pagination of Alerts and Removal Rules
+* issue: Fix pagination of Alerts and Removal Rules
-* bug: Lots of code / html cleanup for faster pages loads (use a little CSS also)
+* issue: Lots of code / html cleanup for faster pages loads (use a little CSS also)
-* bug: Fix for improper display of html entities in the syslog message (thanks dagonet)
+* issue: Fix for improper display of html entities in the syslog message (thanks dagonet)
-* bug: Fix Cacti 0.8.7 compatibility
+* issue: Fix Cacti 0.8.7 compatibility

 --- 0.4 ---
-* bug#0000034 - Fix for shadow.gif file error in httpd logs.
+* issue#0000034 - Fix for shadow.gif file error in httpd logs.
-* bug#0000036 - Syslog plugin causes duplicates if multiple log processors are running at once
+* issue#0000036 - Syslog plugin causes duplicates if multiple log processors are running at once
-* bug#0000037 - Option for max time to save syslog events
+* issue#0000037 - Option for max time to save syslog events
-* bug: Removed some debugging code
+* issue: Removed some debugging code

 --- 0.3 ---
 * feature: Move Processing code to its own file
 * feature: Add Debugging to the Processing Code (/debug)
-* bug: Fixed an issue with "message" being hard coded
+* issue: Fixed an issue with "message" being hard coded
-* bug: Fixed a typo in the removal code
+* issue: Fixed a typo in the removal code

 --- 0.2 ---
-* bug#0000010 Remove use of CURRENT_TIMESTAMP so that Mysql 3.x works again
+* issue#0000010 Remove use of CURRENT_TIMESTAMP so that Mysql 3.x works again
-* bug#0000013 - Fix issues with database names with uncommon characters by enclosing in back-ticks
+* issue#0000013 - Fix issues with database names with uncommon characters by enclosing in back-ticks
-* bug: Fixed a minor error that caused the graphs page to not refresh
+* issue: Fixed a minor error that caused the graphs page to not refresh
-* bug: Modified SQL query in syslog processor to speed things up greatly
+* issue: Modified SQL query in syslog processor to speed things up greatly

 --- 0.1 ---
 * Initial release